 Telč

-A complete Renaissance market square reflected in three ponds — best after the day-trip coaches leave and the arcades fall quiet.
+A complete Renaissance market square reflected in three ponds, at its best after the day-trip coaches leave and the arcades fall quiet.

 Why this place

-Telč is a small Highlands town whose historic centre has been a UNESCO World Heritage Site since 1992.
-Its fame rests on a single, unusually complete urban set-piece: a long triangular market square — náměstí Zachariáše z Hradce, named for the 16th-century nobleman who shaped the town — lined on both sides by an unbroken run of arcaded Renaissance and Baroque burgher houses in pastel render, each gable individually decorated.
+A single urban set-piece made Telč's name: the long triangular market square, náměstí Zachariáše z Hradce, named for the 16th-century nobleman who shaped the town, lined on both sides by an unbroken run of arcaded Renaissance and Baroque burgher houses in pastel render, each gable individually decorated.
+The historic centre of this small Highlands town has been a UNESCO World Heritage Site since 1992.

-Telč is compact, quiet, and rewards slow exploration far more than the typical two-hour coach stop.
-For the platform it is a Craft Villages anchor within the highland architectural tradition — and an honest Train-Only Europe entry, in the precise sense of a place that train-only travel makes you work for.
-Staying overnight, after the day-trippers have gone, is the whole point of the visit.
+Telč is compact, and it gives far more to a slow visit than to the typical two-hour coach stop.
+For the platform it is a Craft Villages anchor within the highland architectural tradition, and a Train-Only Europe entry in a precise sense: a place that train-only travel makes you work for.
+The payoff comes in the evening, after the coaches have gone, when the town shows you what it actually is.

 When to go

 May–June and September are the windows: the pastel square photographs best in soft light, and the town is calm.
-July and August bring day-trip crowds — Telč is a classic coach excursion — along with the summer festival season, when folk-music and early-music festivals fill the square (dates to verify).
-The crowds peak around midday and thin by late afternoon, so mornings, evenings and the shoulder seasons are the calm times.
-Staying overnight is the whole point: the day-trippers leave by late afternoon and the square becomes serene, with the arcades and the pond reflections to yourself.
+July and August are different.
+Telč is a classic coach excursion, so summer brings heavy day-trip crowds, along with the festival season, when folk-music and early-music festivals fill the square (dates to verify).
+The crowds peak around midday and thin by late afternoon.
+Mornings, evenings, May, June, September: those are the calm times.
+An overnight stay changes the arithmetic — the day-trippers leave by late afternoon and the square becomes serene, with the arcades and the pond reflections to yourself.
 Winter is quiet and cold, atmospheric but with reduced opening hours at the chateau and many pensions.

 How to get there

-Be straight about this: Telč's rail is poor.
-The town has a station, but it sits on a slow secondary line; trains are slow and infrequent, and the fastest public-transport route is usually a train-plus-bus combination.
+Telč's rail is poor; no point pretending otherwise.
+The town has a station, but it sits on a slow secondary line with infrequent trains, and the fastest public-transport route is usually a train-plus-bus combination.
 In practice, most visitors reach Telč by bus from Jihlava, the regional hub on the Prague–Brno corridor.
 There is a rail option from Jihlava, but it is slow (around 50+ minutes) and may involve a change (verify on IDOS).
 From Prague, take the train to Jihlava and then the bus to Telč, or a direct coach.
 From Brno, take the bus, or train-plus-bus via Jihlava.
-The honest bottom line: Telč is bus-from-Jihlava in practice.
-Rail purists can get close, but should expect a slow branch line and a connection — don't plan around the train being fast.
+The bottom line: Telč is bus-from-Jihlava in practice.
+Rail purists can get close, but should expect a slow branch line and a connection.
+Don't plan around the train being fast.

 - Nearest station